Allfeat/docs/docs/faq.md

 A: You can use Solidity for EVM-compatible smart contracts.

 ### Q: Can I run Allfeat without Docker?
-A: Yes, you can run Allfeat directly on your operating system.
+A: Yes, you can run Allfeat directly on your operating system without containerization.
 Please see [Running a Local Node without Docker](running-a-node/without-docker.md) for instructions.

 ## Validator Questions